top of page

 • I always take notes on a session; so I can refer to these at the start of our next session.

-• I can ask you questions if you are not sure where to start.
+• I can ask you questions and provide prompts.

 My details are listed on the National Autistic Society website, which also provides support, guidance and advice for autistic people and their families.